CFTC Promises Scrutiny of Election Wagering Sites

 CFTC political betting wagering election odds

-The commission, which is engaged in a now lengthy legal spat with financial exchange and prediction platform Kalshi, views itself as the sheriff in a wagering arena it considers to be the Wild West.
-Speaking from the Bloomberg Global Regulatory Forum in New York earlier today, Chairman Rostin Behnam told Bloomberg Television he sees the CFTC as an “elections cop.”
+The commission, which is engaged in a lengthy legal spat with financial exchange and prediction platform Kalshi, views itself as the sheriff in a wagering arena it considers to be the Wild West.
+Speaking from the Bloomberg Global Regulatory Forum in New York on Tuesday, Chairman Rostin Behnam told Bloomberg Television he sees the CFTC as an “elections cop.”

 We’ll pursue any action, as we do in any part of our markets,” he told the news outlet.